A/N: See the end of the chapter for some info and fun facts!

 “I promised Miskatos I’d try to help,” Roman said.

 “And now he’s dead.
 That releases you from your promise, I’d say,” Devikra countered.

 “What if the killer tries to kill again?
 You’d be able to live with that, knowing we could stop it?”
 Roman asked.

 “I could.
 And I know you could, too.
 From what I hear, the Councilors got themselves into this mess.
 This is a problem for them and local law enforcement.”

 “What about my name?
 They think Egil did this — what if that spreads?
 Won’t that be bad for your business?”

-“Your reputation is already conflicted enough; I doubt this will make a difference,” Devikra said.
+“Your reputation isn’t exactly stellar as-is; I doubt this will make a difference,” Devikra said.
 Behind her, Leandros cringed.
 Her tone sounded far too much like his mother’s when she signaled a conversation was over.